9 Football Accumulator Near Misses: So Close to Big Wins!

 2. £187,000 lost by one goal

-Factory worker Kevin Wint, 31, must’ve felt like the luckiest man in the world when 14 of the 15 results on his £1 accumulator came in, leaving him just 90 minutes away from a £187,000 jackpot.
+When 14 of the 15 results on his £1 accumulator came in, leaving him just 90 minutes away from a £187,000 jackpot.

-The final game to be played would see Swansea visit Manchester United in the FA Cup, with Wint needing a draw to emerge victorious.
+Wint needing a draw to emerge victorious.
 Considering The Swans hadn’t claimed a victory at Old Trafford in 82 years, the odds appeared to be in his favour.

-With the game tied at 1-1 approaching the final whistle, the money was almost in his bank account.
 That is, until Wilfried Bony popped up in the 89th minute to hand Swansea a 2-1 victory, breaking the record and the unfortunate punter’s heart.

 “When Bony rose to head the ball with 89 minutes already on the clock, I saw nobody was marking him,” Wint admitted.
 “I knew I was about to lose my money.
-It was so cruel.”
+It was cruel.”

 It wasn’t all doom and gloom, though.
 The 14 correct predictions earned him a cool £12,000, while bookmakers Coral also arranged a VIP day out for the unfortunate punter to watch the Premier League clash between the two clubs the following week.